Zhi-yuan-Liu/Zhi-yuan-Liu.github.io/README.md

 ## Presentations：

-- Special solutions of two ineqalitys from AMM and discreate analogue of a Gronwall-type inequality, Fields Honors Class 2023 of SUSTech workshop, 2024.3.
+- Special solutions of two inequalitys from AMM and discreate analogue of a Gronwall-type inequality, Fields Honors Class 2023 of SUSTech workshop, 2024.3.